 A driving cycle for a vehicle is a representative tool for a speed-time sequenced profile for a specific area, city or junction.
 It is commonly used to estimate transport emissions and to build databases for emission inventories (Saleh et al., 2009).
-A key drawback of much previous work has been that emission factors for passenger cars are founded on average-speed patterns, which are inadequate in numerous real-world driving conditions as they are based on uniform speed and acceleration patterns.
+A key drawback of much previous work has been that emission factors for passenger cars are founded on average speed patterns, which are inadequate in numerous real-world driving conditions as they are based on uniform speed and acceleration patterns.
 They do not embrace actual driving behaviour and are not suitable for usage by the responsible agencies to control air quality (Saleh et al., 2009).

-To collect the data for the driving cycles, the data acquisition system PB was installed in a 2000 BMW 3-Series car that runs on regular unleaded fuel.
+To collect the data for the driving cycles, the data acquisition system Performance Box (PB) was installed in a 2000 BMW 3 Series car that runs on regular unleaded fuel.
 The test vehicle was driven by its owner through the selected junctions on urban roads.
 The PB measured acceleration, deceleration, idling and cruising at these two junctions.
 Data were collected at intervals of 1/10th of seconds.
-From this, a very accurate speed reading (± 0.1 km/h), acceleration, deceleration, and distance and GPS measurement (± 10 cm in 400 m) were provided (Performance Box (PB), 2012).
-The readings from the GPS and the PB have been synchronised.
+From this, a very accurate speed reading (±0.1km/h), acceleration, deceleration, and distance and GPS measurement (±10cm in 400m) were provided (Performance Box 2010).
+The readings from the GPS and the performance box have been synchronised.